barriejos/barriejos.github.io/src/content/blog/example-draft-post.md

   fringilla est
 ---

 Users cannot see this post because it is in draft.
+Now you can.

 ## Motivation